Bill Clinton urges Scottish parties to listen to each other instead of 'tearing the place apart'

 He told an audience of about 1,400 business representatives, and First Minister Alex Salmond: "It's really important that there be an honest effort to list the consequences of this vote, one way or another.
 And then people that believe they are now, and might be on different sides, actually sit down and talk to each other about it.

-"When you get a question like this, how you respond to it, and how respectfully you treat it, and how honestly you try to listen to other people and then come to the practical conclusion, is sometimes as important as the decision that's made," he said.
+"When you get a question like this, how you respond to it, and how respectfully you treat it, and how honestly you try to listen to other people and then come to the practical conclusion, is sometimes as important as the decision that's made.

 People in Scotland will vote whether to leave or stay in the UK in a referendum due to be held in September next year.
 When asked for his thoughts on the referendum at the start of the question and answer session, Clinton responded by stating that it is a decision for people in Scotland to make and refused to give his clear opinion.